bitfinexcom/dazaar/docs/whitepaper.md

 ## Protocol extensions

-To implement more custom behaivor on top of the existing append-only log data exchange Hypercore provides an extension protocol where third parties can add their own message types to Hypercore's wire protocol.
+To implement more custom behaviour on top of the Hypercore protocol, an extension protocol is used.
+With extension messages third parties can add their own message types to Hypercore's wire protocol.

-Dazaar utilises this extension protocol to add its market place mechanics and content payment facilitation.
+Dazaar utilises this extension protocol to add its marketplace mechanics and content payment facilitation.
 More precisely it uses the following extension
 messages:

 #### `dazaar/one-time-feed`

 A 32 byte binary message with the feed key of the feed the buyer is buying.
-The seller sends this message it has deemed the buyer valid and generated a feed for the buyer.
+The seller sends this message after verifying the buyer and generated a feed for the buyer.

 #### `dazaar/valid`

 The seller can choose to send this JSON message to the buyer to indicate how much time/bandwidth the buyer has left.
-Should only be send when the seller has validated the buyers payment as valid and can be sent peridocially.
+This should only be sent when the seller has validated the buyers' payment as valid and can thereafter be sent periodically.

 #### `dazaar/invalid`

-Similarly to the `valid` message, the invalid one can be sent when the buyer runs out of bandwidth/time to inform the buyer why the seller is no longer uploading data to the buyer.
+Similarly to the `valid` message, the invalid message can be sent when the buyer runs out of bandwidth/time, to inform the buyer why the seller is no longer uploading data to the buyer.

 ## Fully authenticated connections

-When Hypercore peers connect to eachother to exchange their append-only log data they do so by establishing a fully authenticated connection between the peers.
+When Hypercore peers connect with one another, they do so by establishing a fully authenticated connection.
 To facilitate the secure connection Hypercore uses the Noise protocol framework.
 Noise is a state of the art cryptographic framework for composing handshakes as part of initiation of a secure channel.
 It avoids many of the pitfalls and constraints of protocols such as TLS, making it more flexible, and hence ideal in a P2P scenario.

-To establish the fully authenticated and encrypted connection the Noise protocol framework XX pattern is used.
+To establish the fully authenticated and encrypted connection the XX handshake pattern is used.
 The XX pattern first handshakes using ephemeral key pairs, which makes the session unique and provides forward secrecy.
 An eavesdropper will not be able to identify the two parties based on the data sent here alone.
-After ephemeral keys have been shared, the connection is "upgraded" by sharing the static keys, of each peer.
+After ephemeral keys have been shared, the connection is "upgraded" by sharing the static keys of each peer.

 Dazaar utilises these static keys to authenticate both the buying peer (B) and selling peer (S).

-Here the seller will verify that the public key send by the buyer B, is authorised to connect.
+The seller will verify that the public key sent by the buyer B, is authorised to connect.
 If the buyer is not authorised, Dazaar will send an appropriate error message to the buyer with the reason.
-Note even if one of the two parties sent public keys they did not posses the corresponding private key of, they will not be able to read any messages, due to the nature of Noise, through the Diffie-Hellman key exchange algorithm.
+Note even if one of the two parties sent public keys they did not posses the corresponding secret key for, they will not be able to read any messages.
+This is due to the nature of Noise, due to the Diffie-Hellman key exchange algorithm.

-Periodically the seller should revalidate that the buyers public key is present in an up-to-date transaction and if that is no longer the case revoke the data stream and disconnect from the buyer.
+Periodically the seller should revalidate that the buyers public key still has a valid subscription and if not revoke the data stream and disconnect from the buyer.

-Note that to revoke a key pair used by a buyer to connect to a seller, one should simply stop providing a payment proof for this key pair.
-It should also be noted that it is the sellers responsibility to ensure that it is not connected to multiple buyers using the same key pair.
-However the protocol ensures that each buyer will be assigned a unique hypercore as described in the next section.
+For a buyer to revoke a key pair, they should simply stop providing a payment proof.
+It should also be noted that it is the sellers responsibility to restrict multiple connections using the same key pair.
+The protocol, however, ensures that each buyer will be assigned a unique hypercore as described in the next section.

 ## Revokable Hypercores